 We conduct our sales and marketing activities on a worldwide basis through a distribution channel utilizing distributors, resellers and our field sales organization.
-We primarily sell our products through an ecosystem of channel partners who combine our Ethernet products with their offerings to create compelling information technology solutions for end user customers.
+We primarily sell our products through an ecosystem of channel partners who combine our Ethernet products with their offerings to create compelling information technology solutions for end-user customers.
 We utilize our field sales organization to support our channel partners and to sell direct to end-user customers, including some large global accounts.

 Strategic Relationships.
-We have strategic relationships with Ericsson Enterprise AB, Motorola Inc., Netgear, Inc., Nokia Siemens Networks and others who sell our products as part of an overall solution.
+We have active strategic relationships with Barco NV, EMC, Ericsson Enterprise AB, Lenovo, PC HK Ltd., Motorola Inc., Nokia Siemens Networks and others where our products are qualified as part of an overall solution they market or they sell our products as part of an overall solution.

 Distributors.
 We have established several key relationships with leading distributors in the electronics and computer networking industries.
 Each of our distributors primarily resells our products to resellers.
 The distributors enhance our ability to sell and provide support to resellers, who may benefit from the broad service and product fulfillment capabilities offered by these distributors.
-One distributor, Westcon Group, Inc., accounted for 19%, 16%, and 16% of our net revenue in fiscal years 2012, 2011 and 2010, respectively.
+One distributor, Westcon Group, Inc., accounted for 16%, 19%, and 16% of our net revenue in fiscal years 2013, 2012 and 2011, respectively.
 Distributors are generally given the right to return a portion of inventory to us for the purpose of stock rotation, to claim rebates for competitive discounts and participate in various cooperative marketing programs to promote the sale of our products and services.
 We defer recognition of revenue on all sales to distributors who maintain inventory of our products until the distributors sell the product, as evidenced by monthly "sales-out" reports that the distributors provide to us, provided other revenue recognition criteria are met.
 (See "Revenue Recognition" in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.)